top of page

 • Describe the main subject(s) and any important details that need to be included.

-Images are powerful tools in a brief.
+Images are powerful tools in a brief!
 They give the illustrator a clear visual target and reduce misunderstandings.
 For example, if you want a travel poster of Mount Fuji with a retro look, include an image that captures that style.

 Use images selectively.
-Only include multiple references if you’re highlighting different elements - e.g. I like the colour of the sky in this one, the soft focus background in this, the font size and alignment on this one etc - be specific.
+Only include multiple references if you’re highlighting different elements.
+For example, you might say, "I like the colour of the sky in this one, the soft focus background in this, and the font size and alignment on this one."
+Be specific!
 If you include several images without explaining what you like about each, it can confuse the illustrator.
 The clearer you are about what you want, the more likely you’ll get exactly what you hoped for!

 Specify Colour Direction Clearly